anhinga/fluid/AtPartyTalk.md

 --

 Another construction suggested in the preprint http://arxiv.org/abs/1605.05296 is nested patterns.

-<strong>to be continued: adding materials to this page</strong>
+Basically, we know how to create a deep copy of a subgraph while preserving its incoming (and, optionally, outgoing) external connections.
+One can apply this construction repeatedly to create a pattern.
+And one can apply this construction in a nested way to create fairly intricate patterns.
+And one can allow the network itself to control triggering such deep copy operations and creating intricate patterns via this mechanism.

+With some luck we might be able to release an experiment demonstrating this facility sometime soon.

 ---
 ---